Fast and flexible inference for joint models of multivariate longitudinal and survival data using Integrated Nested Laplace Approximations: Methods

 Additionally, let $T_i$ denote the positive continuous response variable that represents the elapsed time between the beginning of the follow-up and an event of interest for subject $i$.
 We can define the couple ($T_i^*, \delta_i$) where the actual observed time is $T_i^*=\textrm{min}(T_i, C_i)$ with $C_i$ the censoring time of individual $i$, and the indicator variable $\delta_i$ specifies the nature of the observed time, either cause $m$ ($m=1,...,M$) or censoring with $\delta_i = m \times I_{T_i<C_i}$.
 The model for the cause-specific survival part is defined as follows:

-The vector of possibly time dependent covariates $\bm W_{im}(t)$ is associated with the risk of each cause $m$ of terminal event through regression parameters $\bm \gamma_m$ (see \citet{niekerk2021competing} for more details on competing risks joint models with \textbf{R-INLA}).
+The vector of possibly time-dependent covariates $\bm W_{im}(t)$ is associated with the risk of each cause $m$ of terminal event through regression parameters $\bm \gamma_m$ (see \citet{niekerk2021competing} for more details on competing risks joint models with \textbf{R-INLA}).
 The multivariate function $h_m(\eta_{i1}(t), ..., \eta_{iK}(t))$ defines the nature of the association with the risk of each cause $m$ of terminal event through the vector of parameters $\bm \varphi_m$.
-It can be specified as any linear combination of the linear predictors's components from the longitudinal submodels (therefore including shared random effects, current value and current slope parameterizations).\\
+It can be specified as any linear combination of the linear predictors' components from the longitudinal submodels (therefore including shared random effects, current value and current slope parameterizations).\\

 The baseline risk of event, $\lambda_{0m}(t)$, for each cause $m$, can be specified with parametric functions (e.g., exponential or Weibull) but it is usually preferred to avoid parametric assumptions on the shape of the baseline risk when it is unknown.
-We can define random walks of order one or two corresponding to smooth spline functions based on first and second order differences, respectively.
+We can define random-walks of order one or two corresponding to smooth spline functions based on first and second-order differences, respectively.
 The number of bins are not influential (as opposed to knots of other splines) since an increase in the number of bins only results in an estimate closer to the stochastic model.
-The second order random walk model provides a smoother spline compared to first order since the smoothing is then done on the second order.
-See \citet{martino2011approximate} and \citet{vanSankhya} for more details on the use of these random walk models as Bayesian smoothing splines.
-We use these second order random walk smooth splines for the baseline hazard in the simulations and application sections (Sections \ref{simsec} and \ref{appsec}).
+The second-order random-walk model provides a smoother spline compared to first-order since the smoothing is then done on the second-order.
+See \citet{martino2011approximate} and \citet{vanSankhya} for more details on the use of these random-walk models as Bayesian smoothing splines.
+We use these second-order random-walk smooth splines for the baseline hazard in the simulations and application sections (Sections \ref{simsec} and \ref{appsec}).